Amal El-Mohtar

-Amal El-Mohtar (born 13 December 1984) is a Canadian poet and writer of speculative fiction.
+Amal El-Mohtar (born 13 December 1984) is a Canadian poet and writer of speculative fiction, best known for the 2019 novella This Is How You Lose the Time War.
+She is the editor of Goblin Fruit and reviews science fiction and fantasy books for the New York Times Book Review.

+Writing career

 She has published short fiction, poetry, essays and reviews, and has edited the fantastic poetry quarterly magazine Goblin Fruit since 2006.

 El-Mohtar began reviewing science fiction and fantasy books for the New York Times Book Review in February 2018.
 She has worked as a creative writing instructor at Carleton University and the University of Ottawa.
-In 2018 she also served as a host on Brandon Sanderson's creative writing podcast Writing Excuses for Season 13.
+In 2018, she also served as a host on Brandon Sanderson's creative writing podcast Writing Excuses for Season 13.

+Her 2019 novella This Is How You Lose the Time War, co-written with Max Gladstone, won the 2019 Nebula Award for Best Novella, the 2020 Locus Award for Best Novella, the 2020 Hugo Award for Best Novella, and several other awards.
+In 2025, her first solo novella, The River Has Roots, was published.